The decision whether to drink and, if so, how much to drink is a personal one.

 - And no one should drive or operate heavy machinery after drinking.

-Many governments throughout the world have published guidelines1 related to alcohol consumption.
+Many governments throughout the world have provided information on the risks associated with drinking and published guidelines1 related to alcohol consumption.
 Links to some of these are listed below.

 For example, in the US, the dietary guidelines suggest that: “If alcohol is consumed, it should be in moderation—up to one drink per day for women and up to two drinks per day for men—and only by adults of legal drinking age.”
 The US dietary guidelines also advise that “high-risk drinking is the consumption of 4 or more drinks on any day or 8 or more drinks per week for women and 5 or more drinks on any day or 15 or more drinks per week for men.”